ganidande905/amfoss-tasks/task-06/Documentation.md

-## Overview
-React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-It lets you compose complex UIs from small and isolated pieces of code called "components."

 ## Features
-- **Declarative**: React makes it easy to create interactive UIs by efficiently updating and rendering just the right components when your data changes.
+- **Declarative**: React simplifies the creation of interactive UIs by updating and rendering only the necessary components when your data changes.
 - **Learn Once, Write Anywhere**: React can render on the server using Node and power mobile apps using React Native.

 ## Code Overview